ludiosarchive/mute-new-tabs/README.md

 Install
 ===
-1. Run Chrome on Linux, which is the only Chrome platform that lets you install an extension from source without seeing a nag screen every time you start the browser.
+1. Run Chrome on Linux, which is the only Chrome platform that lets you install an extension from source without seeing a nag popup every time you start the browser.

 2.	`git clone https://github.com/ludios/mute-all-tabs-by-default`

 3. Open `chrome://flags/` in Chrome.

-4. Find <b>Tab audio muting UI control</b>, click <u>Enable</u>, then restart Chrome.
+4. Find <b>Tab audio muting UI control</b>, click "Enable", then restart Chrome.
-	(Make sure you actually restart it, not just close one window.)
+	(Make sure to actually restart it, not just close one window.)

 5. Open `chrome://extensions/` in Chrome.

-6. Click "Load unpacked extension...", then select the `mute-all-tabs-by-default` directory that you cloned.
+6. Click "Load unpacked extension...", then select the cloned `mute-all-tabs-by-default` directory.

 7. Check "Allow in incognito" if you also want incognito tabs to be muted by default.